 Adhesive bonds are commonly used to join FRP structures (secondary bonds).
 They are used for joining shell and pipe sections as well as most repairs.
 The post-processing for UltraAnalytix will reliably provide information on the condition of these bonds.
 Several third parties have verified UltraAnalytix analysis of several types of joints: FRP-to-FRP joints such as for pipe, reinforcements to FRP tanks and structures, FRP and carbon fiber applied to steel and repairs to FRP.

-Learn more about UltraAnalytix non-destructive inspection for FRP assets.
+Learn more about UltraAnalytix non-destructive evaluation (NDE) for FRP assets.